Rasheed19/py-chatty/README.md

     ```
     ollama run deepseek-r1:1.5b
     ```
-1. Start the app by running
+1. Start the app.
+To run ordinary chat, use
     ```
-    shiny run chatty.py
+    shiny run chatapp.py
     ```
+    and to run in RAG mode, use
+    ```
+    shiny run ragapp.py
+    ```

 ## What next?
-1. Add functionality to load other document source (.txt, .docx, web contents, etc)
+- [x] Add functionality to load other document source (.txt, .docx, web contents, etc)
-1. And more ... stay tuned!
+- [x] Persist uploaded documents in memory and load them when needed
+- [ ] Add more parameters to control how LLM works, e.g., temperature, etc
+- [ ] Add parameter to control token limits and chat history

 ## Contribution
 Want to contribute?
 Add your skills or ideas in the contribution section.
 Whether it's a pull request or an issue... we'd love to hear from you!